 Honors in Earth Sciences

-1. Maintain either a 3.50 grade point average (GPA) or better in Earth Sciences courses or a 3.00 GPA or better in all science courses
+- Maintain at least a 3.50 grade point average (GPA) in Earth Sciences courses or a 3.00 GPA or better in all science courses required for the major.

-2. Submit and orally present an acceptable honors thesis written under the supervision of a department faculty member and evaluated by a committee consisting of three faculty members including the supervisor.
-The thesis should be presented no later than three weeks before final examinations during the term the student plans to graduate
+- Submit and orally present an acceptable honors thesis written under the supervision of a department faculty member and evaluated by a committee consisting of three faculty members including the supervisor (or two faculty and one graduate student).
+The thesis should be presented no later than three weeks before final examinations during the term the student plans to graduate.